BSB60520 - Advanced Diploma of Marketing and Communication

 Entry to this qualification is limited to those who:

-- Have four years equivalent full-time relevant work experience.
+• Have four years equivalent full-time relevant work experience.

 In addition to above, student must:

-- Have demonstrated an IELTS level at score of least 5.5 or equivalent (test results must be no more than 2 years old) or demonstration of successful completion of at least General English at Upper Intermediate or English for Academic Purposes Upper Intermediate level.
+• Have demonstrated an IELTS level at a score of at least 6.0 or equivalent or demonstration of successful completion of at least General English at Advanced level or English for Academic Purposes at Advanced level.

-- Have successfully completed Australian year 12 or equivalent.
+• Have successfully completed Australian year 12 or equivalent.

-- Are at least at age of 18 on the date of course commencement.
+• Are at least at age of 18 on the date of course commencement.

 Total Core Units: 4